WatWowMap/pogo-translations/README.md

 Central repository of Pokemon translations for various projects

 - Submit manual updates to `/static/manual/`
-- To fetch latest Pokemon/Moves/Items, run `node update.js`
+- To fetch latest translations from GameMaster and finalize any manual translations, run `npm run generate`

 ## Credits
 - [versx](https://github.com/versx)